-What Is the California FAIR Plan?
+- What Is the Maximum Limit for the California FAIR Plan?

-“FAIR” stands for Fair Access to Insurance Requirements.
-The FAIR Plan is an insurance pool that was established in the 1960s to assure the availability of basic property insurance for those who cannot get insurance on the standard market.
-This is not a taxpayer-subsidized insurance pool.
-All California-licensed property insurers are required to be part of the FAIR Plan as a condition of doing business in this state.
+The FAIR Plan (which stands for “Fair Access to Insurance Requirements”) was established in the 1960s to assure the availability of basic property insurance.
+The FAIR Plan isn’t taxpayer-subsidized, though; all California-licensed property insurers are required to be part of the FAIR Plan as a condition of doing business in this state.

 Thus, each insurance company operating in California backs the FAIR Plan, ensuring strong liquidity in the event of disaster, and each insurer participates in the gains and losses of FAIR Plan policies.